shank2512/Rest_Api---Product_Management_System/README.md

 - Products.json -- To store details about the products in the Inventory
 - Reviews.json -- To store reviews of each products in the Inventory
 - Tokens.json -- To store temporary token generated to verify authenticated and authorized user
-- Users.json -- to store all the users details
+- Users.json -- To store all the users details

 ### Directions of Use :
   - Generate Access token first to access api endpoints